 We were thrilled to speak to Dan and Jo Hulands of The Tank Inspectors to learn more about how they use remotely operated vehicles (ROVs) for their services.
 With over 30 years of direct water tank construction and liner installation experience, The Tank Inspectors offer a variety of tank inspection and cleaning services complete with comprehensive reports and video footage.
-Used by clients ranging from fire management agencies to asset management firms to mining companies, the The Tank Inspectors reduce OH&S risks with robotic solutions.
+Used by clients ranging from fire management agencies to asset management firms to mining companies, The Tank Inspectors reduce OH&S risks with robotic solutions.

 With home bases in Perth, Adelaide, Cairns, Brisbane and Melbourne, the Australian based tank inspectors offer a multitude of services including:

 We spoke to the pair more specifically about their ROV tank cleaning and inspection services.
 Using the DT640 VAC, The Tank Inspectors are able to thoroughly inspect and clean a variety of tanks for their clients.

 A purpose built ROV, the DT640 is designed to work in tough underwater environments.
 A unique solution to various inspections and tasks, the DT640 is equipped with a camera specially designed to work in low light conditions to provide high quality feedback.

 With lithium ion battery power, the DT640 does not require a topside power source making the vehicle easily portable.
 The 360 degree turn radius makes the DT640 a highly maneuverable vehicle providing operators with an effective way in which to inspect underwater infrastructure.

 The DT640 VAC Crawler is equipped with an 18-inch dual intake vacuum head to provide operators with an effective and convenient way in which to conduct tank cleanings.
 Available in the standard DT640 VAC package and the DT640 VAC XL package, the DT640 has a solution for you.